 Credit risk is the risk that the Group will incur a loss arising from their customers' or third parties' failure to fulfil their contractual obligations.
 There are no significant concentrations of credit risk.
 The Group manages and controls this credit risk by setting limits on the amount of risk its is willing to accept for individual customers and by monitoring exposures in relation to such limits.
 The Group is confident in their ability to continue to control and maintain minimal exposure to credit risk, since the Group has clear policies on the selection of customers, legally binding agreements in place for mineral commodity sales transactions and historically low levels of bad debts.
 The Group's general policy for mineral commodity sales to new and existing customers is to select customers in a strong financial condition and with a good reputation.
 The maximum exposure to credit risk for the Group is equal to the carrying value of the financial assets as shown in the consolidated statements of financial position.

 d.
 Liquidity Risk

+Prudent liquidity risk management includes managing the profile of borrowing maturities and funding sources, maintaining sufficient cash and marketable securities and the ability to close out market positions.
+The Group's ability to fund their borrowing requirements is managed by maintaining diversified funding sources with adequately committed funding lines from high-quality lenders.
+The Group is exposed to liquidity risk on account of their bonds and capital loans for their projects.
 The contractual due date of financial liabilities such as trade payables, accrued liabilities, other payables and short-term bank loans are less than one year, except for financial liabilities such as bonds payable and investment loans.
-The amounts disclosed in the table are the contractual undisclosed cash flows.
+The amounts disclosed in the below are the contractual undiscounted cash flows